mtaborda/chalten/README.md

     (GregorianCalendar newYearNumber: 2005) to: (GregorianCalnedar newYearNumber: 2015).

     “Returns an Interval with six elements, the years 2005, 2007, 2009, 2011, 2013 and 2015 inclusive”.
-    (GregorianCalendar newYearnumber: 2005) to: (GregorianCalendar newYearNumber: 2015) by: 2 years.
+    (GregorianCalendar newYearnumber: 2005) to: (GregorianCalendar newYearNumber: 2015) by: 2 yearsMeasure.

     “Returns an Interval with six elements, the years 2015, 2014, 2013, 2012, 2011 and 2010 inclusive”.
     (GregorianCalendar newYearNumber: 2015) to: (GregorianCalendar newYearNumber: 2010) by: -1 year.